Look back to Sheffield Little Mesters history at Leah's Yard

 The council, which bought the site in 2015, is currently looking at how to redevelop and preserve Leah’s Yard.

-Sam spoke to Phillip Drury, who took over family firm F Drury Silvermiths Ltd in 1981.
+Sam spoke to Philip Drury, who took over family firm F Drury Silvermiths Ltd in 1981.

 Mr Drury started as an apprentice in his father Jack’s silversmith business in 1959 and worked at the site until it was sold to property developers in 2000.